DESPICABLE ME 3

 What made Gru (voiced by Steve Carell) unique in the 2010 original was that he was a villain, only softening toward the end of the film.
 That sharp edge was filed down in 2013’s Despicable Me 2, since he was now a full-fledged good guy.
 In this latest outing, he’s only grown more uninteresting as a character, so the filmmakers compensate by introducing a twin brother named Dru (also Carell).
-Unfortunately, he’s even more bland than his sibling.
+Alas, he’s even more bland than his sibling.

 The sop to adults who are unfortunate enough to accompany their kids to see this comes courtesy of the villain.
 Balthazar Bratt (Trey Parker), a former child star in the 1980s, is now a mullet-topped super-villain, committing his crimes while backed by Top 40 hits from the era (Michael Jackson, Dire Straits, a-ha, etc.).
 It’s calculated rather than clever, and it’s just one more sign of the crushing laziness that this picture proudly if perversely displays at every conceivable turn.